JimZhang37/cloud-developer-project-3-microservice/README.md

 # General Info

-This is the second task to turn the app into docker.
-My target is to upload docker images to dockerhub.
+This is the second task and fifth task to turn the app into docker and build the app in Travis CI.
+My target is to build docker images with docker-compose in travis ci and push these images to to dockerhub in travis ci.
+Then, I am running command `docker-compose up` in my local pc.

 # Tasks
 ## Task 1:
 ```